petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/translating-pages-and-content/translating-web-content.md

 1. Click *Publish*.

    If successful, Liferay displays a success message with the imported files.
-The Web Content is updated with all changes included in the translation files.
+The web content is updated with all changes included in the translation files.
 If workflow is enabled, this change must be approved as with other content updates.

    ![If successful, Liferay displays a success message with the imported files.](./translating-web-content/images/09.png)